JCadorin/Data_Analytics_Projects/README.md

 and will be used to explore how different customer types are using Cyclistic bikes.
 Following data-privacy, all riders’ personally identifiable information will be excluded from the analysis process.

-The Data was cleaned using python and all the process is registered in the file: [Data Analysis Process](Data_Analysis_Process.ipynb)
+The Data was cleaned using python and all the process is registered in the file: [Data Cleaning Process](Data_Cleaning.ipynb)

 ---------------------------
 Conclusion